iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 #### Optimization 2: Loop Reordering (Split-K to Split-Q)

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_10.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_10.png" class="img-fluid rounded z-depth-1" %}

 The original FlashAttention used a loop order where the outer loop iterated over $K, V$ blocks and the inner loop over $Q$ blocks.
 This minimized repeated loads of $K$ and $V$ from HBM, but required writing partial results to the output accumulator $O$ back to HBM after each step.
 This "Split-K" style (accumulating results across $K$) creates dependencies that are difficult to parallelize without atomic updates, particularly when multiple warps share the same output.